Home » Using Academic Integrity Resources

-This page offers a quick reference of resources for instructors, including a compilation of the strategies and resources described within the preceding pages of Instructors and TAs section.
+This page offers a quick reference of resources for instructors, including a compilation of the strategies and resources described within other pages of the Instructors and TAs section.

 It offers ways that instructors and TAs can engage students on the topic and promote academic integrity throughout the term.
 It also includes links to university resources that support students in developing their academic skills.